BRAIN AWARENESS WEEK

 Every March, BAW unites the efforts of organizations worldwide in a celebration of the brain.
 Activities are limited only by the organizers’ imaginations and include open days at neuroscience labs; exhibitions about the brain; lectures on brain-related topics; social media campaigns; displays at libraries and community centers; classroom workshops; and more.

-Founded in 1996 by the Dana Alliance for Brain Initiatives.
+The Dana Alliance for Brain Initiatives founded Brain Awareness Week in 1996.
 During BAW, partners have organized creative and innovative activities in their communities to educate and excite people of all ages about the brain and the promise of brain research.